kusakewang/GettingandCleaningData/CodeBook.md

 Dataset `data_tidy.txt` is created by running `run_analysis.R'.

 * Firstly, all the files needed are read into R. To merge the training and testing data, first, combind `Xtrain`, `sub_train` which contains subjectID, and `ytrain` by comumn to form training dataset.
 Do the same to form the testing dataset.
 Then combind those two sets by row.
+* To perform the 2nd step, only those columns with the mean and standard deviation measures should be selected.
+* According to the activity labels, match the ActivityID in the dataset from step 2 to allow the activity has a decriptive name.
+* Some features with Body in the names repeated twice are corrected.
+* Finally, by averageing each variable for each activity and each subject. `data_tidy.txt` is created.

 Data and Variables Descriptions
 ------------------------------
-* For the final dataset `data_tidy.txt`, there are 180 observations with 66 selected features as well as "ActivityName" and "SubjectID".
+* For the final dataset `data_tidy.txt`, there are 180 rows with 66 selected features as well as "ActivityName" and "SubjectID".
   The names of variables are listed below

 ```r